-Not just for Instagram, recently, Miami shores have been gaining as a popular destination for date nights and engagement events in addition to being a tourist attraction spot.
+Not just for Instagram, but recently, Miami Shores have been gaining popularity as a popular destination for date nights and engagement events and a tourist attraction spot.

-Most beaches are dotted on Miami Island, which is separated from mainland Miami, Florida, by Biscayne bay.
+Most beaches are dotted on Miami Island, separated from mainland Miami, Florida, by Biscayne Bay.
 For the best sunset in Miami, one should be aware of all the beaches spread over the East coast of Miami Island, Florida, as the best beaches are spread from Key Biscayne in the South to North Beach-Miami Beach.

-Miami Beach is one of the major attraction centres in the USA and worldwide.
-Due to the length of the beach, Miami beach is separated into North beach, Mid beach, and South beach.
+Miami Beach is one of the major attraction centers in the USA and worldwide.
+Due to the length of the beach, Miami Beach is separated into North Beach, Mid Beach, and South Beach.

-A major prime spot here is the Sunset harbour, close to Lincoln Road.
-Sunset harbour is known for its fine dining restaurants and best places to shop for tourists.
+A major prime spot here is the Sunset Harbour, close to Lincoln Road.
+Sunset Harbour is known for its fine dining restaurants and is the best place for tourists to shop.

-This beautiful place is located in the South of the Biscayne bay area.
-Just a little shy away from the downtown Miami financial centre.
+This beautiful place is located south of the Biscayne Bay area.
+Just a little shy away from the downtown Miami financial center.
 This is the perfect place to spend a day off from the city’s hustle.

-This is located a little South of Virginia beach and is a beautiful place to spend a day in Miami.
-Also, once this was part of the University of Miami and later it became a separate marine school.
+This is located a little South of Virginia Beach and is a beautiful place to spend a day in Miami.
+Also, once this was part of the University of Miami, it became a separate marine school.